 Possibly.
 If you run a server and can be certain no one made a large number of SSLv2 connections to any of your servers (for example, by examining IDS or server logs), then you weren’t attacked.
 Your logs may contain a small number of SSLv2 connections from the Internet-wide scans that we conducted over the past few months to measure the prevalence of the vulnerability.

 Yes.
 Even if you’re certain that you have SSLv2 disabled on your HTTPS server, you may be reusing your private key on another server (such as an email server) that does support SSLv2.
 We recommend manually inspecting all servers that use your private key.
-In addition, you can check whether your private key is exposed elsewhere on the Internet using the form above.

 Security against DROWN is not possible for that embedded device.
 If you must keep that device running, make sure it uses a different RSA private key than any other servers and devices.
 You can also limit the scope of attack by using a firewall to filter SSLv2 traffic from outside your organization.
 In all circumstances, maintaining support for SSLv2 should be a last resort.

 Unfortunately, no. Although SSLLabs provides an invaluable suite of security tests, right now it only checks whether your HTTPS server directly allows SSLv2.
 You’re just as much at risk if your site’s certificate or key is used anywhere else on a server that does support SSLv2.
 Common examples include SMTP, IMAP, and POP mail servers, and secondary HTTPS servers used for specific web applications.
-SSLLabs doesn’t yet check for this kind of cross-server exposure to DROWN, but our DROWN check tool attempts to.

 You can also download and run our scanner utility.
 This utility only detects SSLv2 support on a single port.
 It cannot detect the common scenario, explained above, where a web server that doesn't support SSLv2 is vulnerable because it shares its public key with an email server that does.
 We strongly recommend using the online scanner above, when at all possible.